 1. Insufficient Water Intake

 When you don’t drink enough water to make this process running, the renal blood flow decreases.
-This results in accumulation of toxins in the blood and body. eventually making the working of kidney more difficult.
+This results in the accumulation of toxins in the blood and body, eventually making the working of kidneys more difficult.
 And in worst cases can lead to kidney failure.

 2. Keeping your bladder full for prolonged time